 Assistance in pre-planning and time-of-need liturgical planning through the Director of Worship

 Accompanists, Cantors and the Resurrection Choir to provide liturgical music

 A Bereavement ministry devoted to supporting families the day of services

-And to its parishioners for funerals at another location: Funeral Liturgical planning assistance.
+To its parishioners for funerals off campus and at another location: Funeral Liturgical planning assistance.

 In every celebration for the dead, the Church attaches great importance to the reading of the word of God.
 The funeral liturgy readings proclaim to the assembly the Paschal Mystery, teach remembrance of the dead, convey the hope of being gathered together again in God's kingdom, and encourage the witness of Christian life.
 Above all, the readings tell of God's designs for a world in which suffering and death will relinquish their hold on all whom God has called his own.
 A careful selection and use of readings from Scripture for the funeral rites will provide the family with an opportunity to hear God speak to them in their needs, sorrows, fears and hopes.